10 Homework & Study Tips for Students with ADHD

 4. Get the teacher involved

 It’s hard to always know what is happening with your child at school.
-Talking to his or her teacher can help make sure you’re informed.
+Talking to the teacher can help make sure you’re informed.
 Ask the teacher about sending regular reports on your child and updates on homework assignments.
-If possible, meet with them every few weeks and for progress reports.
+If possible, meet with them every few weeks for progress reports.
 Knowing what is going on in the classroom can help you and your child’s teacher make changes to make sure your child is learning effectively.

 5. Get Organized

 Organize school supplies and make checklists and schedules for homework and assignments.
 Help your child get his or her bag ready for school the next morning and make sure all homework is complete.
-You can make organization fun for your child with coloured folders, special pencils, stickers and cool labels that if you want to make yourself, you should read firs this cricut machine reviews to make something better.
+You can make organization fun for your child with coloured folders, special pencils, stickers and cool labels.

 6. Show Support

-Encourage your child to always try his or her best.
-Although your child should be completing his or her work independently, it is okay to help when asked.
-Help your child look at challenges in a positive light to keep him or her motivated.
-This will show that you are willing to always help him or her do better.
+Encourage your child to always try their best.
+Although your child should be completing their work independently, it is okay to help when asked.
+Help your child look at challenges in a positive light to keep them motivated.
+This will show that you are willing to always help them do better.

 7. Understand how your child learns